top of page

 Escaping the Winter "Meat-Fatigue" with Simple, Sunny Plant-Life

-Turkey, beef, pork, lamb, chicken, ham (both home cooked and Iberico) and tongue—not to mention numerous sausages, bacon, and a few other carnivorous delights.
-Having got that little lot down last month, I thought I’d write about vegetarian food.
+Turkey, beef, pork, lamb, chicken, ham (both home-cooked and Iberico), and tongue—not to mention numerous sausages, bacon, and a few other carnivorous delights!
+After indulging in all that last month, I thought it was time to write about vegetarian food.

 Dried borlotti beans for Mediterranean cooking